Skip to content

 Why teams adopt Gateway API

-• clear boundaries between platform and app responsibilities
+• clear role boundaries between platform and app ownership

 • typed fields instead of annotation-heavy behavior